-- 1 General Purpose Grease - 2 Refer to Maintenance "ENGINE" Section
+- General Purpose Grease - Refer to Maintenance "ENGINE" Section

 IMPORTANT: DO NOT OIL OR GREASE THE PIVOT POINTS WHICH HAVE SPECIAL NYLON BEARINGS.
-VISCOUS LUBRICANTS WILL ATTRACT DUST AND DIRT THAT WILL SHORTEN THE LIFE OF THE SELF-LUBRICATING BEARINGS.
+VISCOUS LUBRICANTS WILL ATTRACT DUST AND DIRT THAT WILL SHORTENTHE LIFE OF THE SELF-LUBRICATING BEARINGS.
 IF YOU FEEL THEY MUST BE LUBRICATED, USE ONLY A DRY, POWDERED GRAPHITE TYPE LUBRICANT SPARINGLY.

-^{2 -} Service more often when operating in dirty or dusty conditions.
+- Service more often when operating in dirty or dusty conditions

-Replace blades more often when mowing in sandy soil.
+^{3 -} Replace blades more often when mowing in sandy soil

-^{4 -} Not required if equipped with maintenance-free battery

-^{5 -} See Cleaning in Maintenance Section.
+^{4 -} Not required if equipped with maintenance-free battery 5 - See Cleaning in Maintenance Section

 ^{6 -} Inspect the muffler every 50 hours of operation or six months for signs of damage.
-If damage is found, refer to the repair parts list or contact you local dealer to order a replacement.
+If damage is found, refer to the repair parts list or contact your local dealer to order a replacement.